 LabRoots and the Cancer Research and Oncology Planning Committee are pleased to announce the 7th Annual Cancer Research and Oncology Virtual Event!
-This 2-day event will run Oct.
-9-10 and will focus on advancements in prevention, diagnosis and treatment of different cancer types.
+This 2-day event will take place on October 9-10, 2019 and will focus on advancements in prevention, diagnosis and treatment of different cancer types.

 The free, two-day online event will bring research professionals, scientists, and clinicians from around the world to learn and discuss recent advances in cancer research.
 As with all LabRoots event, the Cancer Research and Oncology Event encourages a worldwide collaboration and connections between colleagues and field experts.

 Our virtual conference allows you to participate in a global setting with no travel or cost to you.
 The event will remain open 6 months from the date of the live event.
 The webinars will be available for unlimited on-demand viewing.
 This virtual conference also offers increased reach for the global cancer community with a high degree of interaction through live-streaming video and chat sessions.

 Like the 2018 conference, this event will be produced on our robust virtual platform, allowing you to watch, learn and connect seamlessly across all desktop or mobile devices.
 Equipped with gamification and point system, you can now move around the entire event, earning points for a chance to win one of LabRoots most popular shirts.

 Call for Posters — Virtual poster sessions offer the opportunity to present data to a global audience via a PDF poster and video summary, and discuss results with interested colleagues through email.
 Plan now to have your poster included in the 2019 Cancer Research and Oncology Virtual Event.
 Submission is free.
 Submit your abstract here.